IrezD/rebuni_website_design/ReadMe.md

-👋 Hi, I’m Dennis Owie (aka IrezD)
+- 👋 Hi, I’m Dennis Owie (@IrezD)
-👀 I’m interested in Website Developement
+- 👀 I’m a Frontend developer
-🌱 I’m currently learning HTML, CSS,& JavaScript as well as JS frameworks like REACT 💞️ I’m looking to collaborate on some design projects 📫 How to reach me is to hit my mail.. dennysben@gmail.com
+- 🌱 I’m currently learning HTML, CSS,& JavaScript as well as JS frameworks like REACT
+- 💞️ I’m looking to collaborate on some design projects
+- 📫 How to reach me is to hit my mail.. dennysben@gmail.com
 <br><br>d<!----
 I saw this image of lumious and decided to make a resonspive design for it for the fun of it.
 --->